aycabas/Serverless-Onboarding/README.md

 1. Select **Save** and run your workflow from the **Overview** tab.
 > **Check your subscription in Graph Explorer:** If you'd like to make sure that your subscription is created successfully by Logic Apps, you can go to [Graph Explorer](https://aka.ms/ge), login with your Microsoft 365 account and make `GET` request to `https://graph.microsoft.com/v1.0/subscriptions`.
 Your subscription should appear in the response after it's created successfully.

-## Automate adding new users in the Onboarding team on Microsoft Teams by using the Logic Apps
+## ♾️ Add new employees in the Onboarding team on Microsoft Teams by using the Logic Apps
 ## Summary
 ## Resources